Soprano-Science/Program/acoustic_metrics/alpha_ratio/README.md

 # Alpha Ratio

-This directory contains `calculate_alpha_ratio_patel2010.py`, a reproducible Python implementation of the alpha-ratio measure using the 50–1000 Hz and 1–5 kHz frequency bands used by Patel et al. (2010).
-In this repository, the ratio is explicitly defined using a high-to-low energy convention.
+This directory contains `calculate_alpha_ratio_patel2010.py`, a reproducible Python implementation of the alpha-ratio measure using the 50–1000 Hz and 1–5 kHz frequency bands described by Patel et al. (2010).
+In this repository, alpha ratio is explicitly defined as the low-frequency-to-high-frequency spectral-energy ratio.

 ## Definition used in the script

-Alpha Ratio (dB) = 10 * log10(E_high / E_low)
+`Alpha Ratio (dB) = 10 * log10(E_low / E_high)`

-- `E_low`: summed energy from 50 to below 1000 Hz
+- `E_low`: summed spectral energy from 50 Hz to below 1000 Hz
-- `E_high`: summed energy from 1000 to 5000 Hz
+- `E_high`: summed spectral energy from 1000 Hz to 5000 Hz

-Under this convention, a higher Alpha Ratio indicates relatively greater high-frequency energy (1–5 kHz) compared with low-frequency energy (50–1000 Hz), whereas a lower value indicates relatively less high-frequency energy.
+Under this convention, a lower alpha-ratio value indicates relatively greater high-frequency energy in the 1–5 kHz band compared with low-frequency energy in the 50–1000 Hz band, whereas a higher value indicates relatively greater low-frequency energy.

-Because the direction of the ratio is not always stated consistently across the literature, the numerator and denominator are explicitly defined here.
-The measure is used descriptively and is not interpreted as a direct physiological measure.
+Because the direction of the alpha-ratio convention is not always stated consistently across the literature, the numerator and denominator are explicitly defined here.
+The measure is used descriptively as a measure of spectral energy balance and is not interpreted as a direct measure of glottal adduction or any other physiological state.

 ## LTAS implementation